Alessandro Manzoni: Early life

 Manzoni sojourned in Venice from the fall of 1803 to the spring of the following year.
 Here he attended salon hosted by Isabella Teotochi Albrizzi and made the acquaintance of Ippolito Pindemonte and Ugo Foscolo.
 Upon the death of his father in 1807, he joined the freethinking household of his mother at Auteuil, and came into contact with the group of philosophers known as the Idéologues, among whom he made many friends, notably Claude Charles Fauriel.
 He established close ties with the intellectual leader of the Idéologues, Antoine Destutt de Tracy, whose daughter he was at a certain point supposed to marry.

 Through Fauriel and Madame de Condorcet, Manzoni met some of the leading intellectual figures of Paris, among them Augustin Thierry, François Guizot, Pierre Jean Georges Cabanis, and Benjamin Constant.
-He became a close friend of Victor Cousin, Marcellin de Fresne and Marquis Jean-Baptiste de Montgrand, who later translated into French Manzoni's Inni Sacri an The Betrothed.
+He became a close friend of Victor Cousin, Marcellin de Fresne and Marquis Jean-Baptiste de Montgrand, who later translated into French Manzoni's Inni Sacri and The Betrothed.
 In 1806–1807, while at Auteuil, Manzoni published his first works, the neoclassical poem Urania, inspired by Monti's Musogonia, and an elegy in blank verse, on the death of Count Carlo Imbonati.
 In the notes to his Sepolcri, Foscolo highly praised Manzoni's ode In morte di Carlo Imbonati as the "poetry of a young talent born for literature and warm with love of country".